AkThao/complementary-colours/README.md

 # Complementary Colours

-Simple React app that takes an input colour, calculates the complementary colour and displays the output to the user.
+React web app that takes an input colour, calculates the complementary colour and displays the output to the user.

 ![screenshot of app](screenshot.png "App")